South Asian Daily | The biggest South Asian Media House

 World News

-Ontario – Alaa Al Muhandis, a Canadian tourist from Milton, was among the 39 people killed in Turkey by a shooter ...
-Full article
+Ontario – Alaa Al Muhandis, a Canadian tourist from Milton, was among the 39 people ...

 Meetings with Economic Leaders Promote Ontario’s Auto and Aerospace Industries Premier Kathleen Wynne has ...